chadev/Chadev_ircbot/README.md

     go get github.com/chadev/Chadev_ircbot

-Currently this is unbuildable with Go 1.4, due to the way C and CGO are handled.
-See the [Go 1.4 release notes](http://golang.org/doc/go1.4#swig) and [Issue #39 on HAL's issue tracker](https://github.com/danryan/hal/issues/39) for more details.

 ### Running tests

 With the source code downloaded, the unit tests can be ran at anytime with the following: